 The final products look great.
 Despite the bumpy road, both Don and I were happy with them.
 So happy, that’s he’s placed an order for additional quantities.
 Don can be proud to have his name on these books, and I was determined to solve his problem.

 Are you new to the book-publishing business as Don was?
 If you are starting out on this journey, N-K can guide you every step of the way and help you avoid costly mistakes.
 You CAN tell a book by its cover and a professional designer by her experience!
-Call 314-548-6001.
+Contact us at: info (at) n-kcreative.com.
 Click the link to see N-K’s book design examples.